AguaClara/Fluoride-Auto/FluorideReportSp18.md

 #### Design

-  Using the steady state energy equation, the team began calculating the various height constraints that would allow for the desired flow through the system.
+  Using the steady state energy equation, the team calculated the various height constraints that would allow for the desired flow through the system.

   <div class="alert alert-block alert-danger">
   Avoid using the word began - try "calculated" instead of "began calculating"